 Speeches and presentations by other staff

-- Presentations on the Ombudsman’s report, Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities to a range of government agencies and non-government organisations;
+- Presentations on the Ombudsman’s report, Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities to a range of non-government organisations;

-- The Role and Functions of the Ombudsman to staff at Banksia Hill Detention Centre in December 2015 and staff at Bandyup Women’s Prison in March 2016;
+- The Role and Functions of the Ombudsman to staff at Hakea Prison in November 2016 and staff at Banksia Hill Detention Centre in March 2016;

-- The Role and Functions of the Ombudsman to staff at Western Australian Police in May 2016.
+- The Role and Functions of the Ombudsman to staff and visitors at the Lorikeet Centre in May 2017; and

 Staff of the Office also regularly present on the role of the Ombudsman at the Public Sector Commission’s Induction to the Western Australian Public Sector seminars for public sector employees.